Michigan vs. Indiana NCAA Football Odds, Plays and Insights | November 6, 2021

 Indiana Stats and Trends

-- Indiana is 2-2 against the spread and 2-2 overall when the team notches more than 17.1 points.
+- When Indiana scores more than 17.1 points, it is 2-2 against the spread and 2-2 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.